Basketball Referee

 Defensive player A fouls Offensive player B on the way to the basket.
 Player B takes another step and charges hard into defensive player C standing under the basket.
 Is there an offensive foul as well?

-Asked by Pittfall over 10 years ago
+Asked by Pittfall almost 11 years ago

 This is an unusual play with the foul on defensive player A being called.
 Normally, a second foul could is ignored as long as it is unintentional because the first foul made the ball dead.
 If the offensive player is on the ground and fouled, then steps into a charge the charge would be ignored.